xaxis-code/SatellitePolicy/README.md

 #### What data does Copilot Satellite collect?

-We collect a concise list of data points from a shortlist of domains.
+We collect a concise list of data points from your browser as you navigate a finite shortlist of websites.
 The data collected includes the following:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;•	Copilot User ID